 B major 2nd inversion (5 string pattern)

-Step 3: Create 3-5 different variations for these arpeggios, varying the number of strings (and inversion types) used.
+Step 3: Create 3-5 different variations for these guitar arpeggios, varying the number of strings (and inversion types) you use.

 Want to learn more cool ways to play arpeggio licks all over the guitar?
 Download this free sweep picking guide to learn 25 more ways to use guitar arpeggios creatively.

 Play Guitar Arpeggios Creatively - Idea #5.
 Tremolo Pick Some Notes Of The Arpeggio